 Our two most well-known services are the national Advisory Services Panel (ASP) and local Technical Assistance Panel (TAP) programs, outlined below.
 However, ULI Indiana can provide assistance to communities in a variety of ways.
 Contact us to discuss your needs and to learn more.

 National Advisory Service Panels (ASPs) convene experts from across the globe to visit your community for 3-5 days.
+And as of 2020, virtual options are now also available.

 If you think a national ASP might be right for you, contact ULI Indiana for a referral.